 The ‘Big Ideas’ relate to elements within a subject discipline or refer to important concepts that contribute to pupils’ personal and social development.
 It is essential that the ‘Big Ideas’ within each subject are understood by the children and become part of their common classroom language.
-In writing, these 'Big Ideas' are:
+In science, these 'Big Ideas' are:

 English for communication, consolidation and community

 At Heatherlands Primary School, communication is at the heart of the curriculum.
 All children will be equipped with the skills they need to interact with the learning in all subjects, and to navigate their daily lives.
 Teaching and learning in English provides the bedrock for developing excellent communication skills: within spoken language, within reading and within writing.

 We have a text-driven English curriculum, whereby high-quality texts support progress and outcomes in reading and writing.
 Children are encouraged to read widely; in the earlier stages to decode, and then to develop fluency and confidence, which in turn will build their comprehension skills.
 High quality literature sparks children’s imaginations and inspires high quality writing outcomes in each year group.

 As the National Curriculum 2014 states, “Pupils’ acquisition and command of vocabulary are key to their learning and progress across the whole curriculum.”
 The school aims to cultivate a vocabulary-rich environment, as a means to helping all children develop their experience and understanding of the world.